 Everlywell claims to test for an antibody response to 204 common foods that may be “causing you discomfort.”
 By testing for and eliminating these foods from the diet, a patient would theoretically have an improved quality of life.

-The idea works on paper, but the problem is that Everlywell uses the less accurate type of food allergy testing.
+The idea sounds great on paper, but the problem is that Everlywell uses the less accurate type of food allergy testing.

-While this type of testing is a marker of immune response, it cannot accurately diagnose allergy/sensitivity because even healthy non-allergic patients produce IgG antibodies in response to common food allergens.
+While this type of testing is a marker of immune response, it may not accurately diagnose allergy or sensitivity because even healthy, non-allergic patients produce IgG antibodies in response to common food allergens.

-The type of tests that are more commonly used for food allergy are called immunoglobulin E (IgE) tests, and this is the type of testing that would likely be ordered if a patient’s doctor referred them to an allergist office for food allergy testing.
+The type of tests that are more commonly used for food allergy are called immunoglobulin E (IgE) tests, and this is the type of testing that would likely be ordered at an allergist's office for food allergy testing.

-Medical research has shown that IgE-mediation is what causes the adverse responses to food proteins that can result in symptoms like itchiness, difficulty breathing or nausea.
+Medical research has shown that IgE-mediation is what causes the allergic responses to food proteins that can result in symptoms like itchiness, difficulty breathing or nausea.

 Everlywell COVID Test Review